 If you're bringing your dog on a fall outing, it's important to come prepared with what your dog will need for the day.
 In addition to your phone or a camera to document your festive adventures, don't forget to bring:

 - Updated tags - always important any time you take your dog on outings!

 - Leash - six foot or shorter in length, to keep our dogs close to us, and avoid retractable leashes

 - Treats - bring lots of high-value treats that your dog is excited about to help reward and encourage desired behavior

 Finding dog-friendly events

-Depending on where you live, there may even be dog-specific autumn events with festive activities, games, and photo booths.
-Many of these events will be fundraisers for local pet-related charities.
+Depending on where you live, there may even be dog-specific autumn events with festive activities, games, and photo booth.
+Sometimes these events are fundraisers for local pet-related charities.
 To find dog-friendly autumn events in your area, check your local dog social media pages, rescue groups and humane societies.